Karim-Perez/process-configuration-problems/README.md

   * Baumann, P., Forrer, S., Trautmann, N. (2015): *Planning of a make-to-order production process in the printing industry*.
 Flexible Services and Manufacturing Journal 27, 534-560.
   * Baumann P, Trautmann N (2014) *Efficient symmetry-breaking formulations for grouping customer orders in a printing shop*.
 2014 IEEE International Conference on Industrial Engineering and Engineering Management, 506- 510.

   The original data for this problem can be found in the repository created by the original authors at [https://github.com/phil85/FSMJ15-Instances](https://github.com/phil85/FSMJ15-Instances).
-For convenience, we have also include this data in  the folder `PrintingProblem` with a self-explanatory format.
+For convenience, we have included this data in the folder `PrintingProblem` with a self-explanatory format.

 * **Optimization problems in the steel tube industry**.
 The problem variants and the benchmark instances considered in this applications correspond to 50 randomly generated instances and the ones presented in the paper:
   * Hajizadeh I, Lee C (2007) *Alternative configurations for cutting machines in a tube cutting mill*.
 European Journal of Operational Research 183(3):1385-1396.